An information resource for practitioners

-Benefits: low-cost option, possibility of improvement in pain, empowers patient
+Benefits: low-cost option, possibility of full improvement, empowers patient

-Risks: Bony changes may mean restricted movement cannot be improved.
+Risks: Underlying contributing factors may not be resolved increasing likelihood of recurrence.
 Yellow flags may be barriers to improvement

 Benefits: Helps improve range of motion and reduce muscle tension, may help reduce likelihood of recurrence of symptoms.
-Reduction in pain.
-Pre-operative preparation.
+Faster improvement than time and education alone.

 Risks: May have increased tenderness after hands-on treatment for 24-48 hours, improvement may take a few sessions (1 in 2).
 Small risk of nerve compression causing temporary tingling and numbness (1 in 100).
 Very low risk of long-term nerve damage.